The moment we receive that special piece of paper that says we can drive, the great wide world opens up to us.

 The various teams of drivers plot their scattered course from Berlin to Belarus, and Kiev to Kazakhstan, through to the Gobi Desert.

 At the conclusion, the vehicle will be dropped off for use for the people of Mongolia.
 The next rally begins on July 6.

 OK, it doesn’t have that sense of awe and vast space that the U.S. confers, but Land’s End to John O’Groats is 14-and-a-half hours, according to Google Maps, so one could potentially fit the length of Britain into one day.

 The beautiful south coast incorporating Devon and Cornwall, a semi-circle of the Welsh coast, the Outer Hebrides, Hadrian’s Wall, the academic grandeur of Oxford and Cambridge, or flying visits to some of our great cities such as London, Cardiff, and Edinburgh, are fantastic options.

 Be careful with your driving; you might assume that all of our roads are spick and span, but there can sometimes be some nasty surprises – The World Economic Forum found that Britain’s roads were worse than those in Chile, Cyprus, and Croatia.

 Coast or roast?
 This giant Antipodean expanse is too perfect for drivers, who can either plan a spectacular coastal journey down the east, tying in Brisbane, Sydney, Melbourne, or a desert scorch through the outback and the unforgiving desolation of Northern Territory and Queensland.

-It’s a favourite for backpackers and adventurers but just make sure that you’ve catered for emergencies – getting stuck in 40 degree Celsius temperatures with no petrol or water is a deadly circumstance.
+It’s a favorite for backpackers and adventurers but make sure that you’ve catered for emergencies – getting stuck in 40 degree Celsius temperatures with no petrol or water is a dangerous circumstance.